Finding Your 47th Pennsylvanian: The Surprising Details in Pennsylvania’s Civil War-Era Muster Rolls

 3. Salt and pepper the bird’s cavities to taste.
 Then stuff the cavities of the turkey loosely with the filling mix created from the recipe above.
 (Note: Stuffing the bird too tightly with filling may cause the turkey to explode.)

 4. Spray the bird all over (including the bottom) with butter-flavored PAM cooking spray.
 Then, shield the bird’s legs and wings with aluminum foil so they won’t burn, and place the bird in a Reynolds Kitchens oven bag (to which 2 tablespoons of flour have been added and shaken around to coat the bag).
 Cut 4 one-inch slits in the bag, and roast.
 (Make sure the roasting pan is large enough so the bird doesn’t hang over the sides, and follow the roasting time instructions on the package of bags.
-Or see the roasting times posted on the Reynolds Kitchens’ website.)
+Or see the roasting times posted on the Reynolds Brands’ website.

 5. Check on the progress of the bird every 30 minutes, rotating the turkey in the oven so that it browns evenly; spray with more PAM if the bird looks dry.
 As the end of the roasting time approaches for the bird, stick a meat thermometer into the thigh and, without touching any bone, verify whether or not the turkey is fully cooked.
 (When the temperature reaches 190 degrees, the bird is done.)